gurveervirk/chrome-assist/README.md

 - **Translate Text**: Instantly translate selected text into a wide range of supported languages.
 - **Rewrite Text**: Adjust the tone or style of selected text for different contexts.
 - **Compose Text**: Generate new content with formal, neutral, or casual tones in customizable lengths and formats.
+- **Customizable Settings**: Tailor the output based on your preferences, such as length, tone, and format.
+- **On-Device Processing**: All operations are performed locally on your device, ensuring data privacy and security.
+- **Enhance Web Search Queries**: Improve search queries using Gemini Nano, providing better context-rich queries for wider discoverability and reach.
+- **Summarize Bookmarks**: Summarize bookmarked articles for quick reference and recall, with the help of extracted keywords, relevant title and a summary.

 ## Availability
 Chrome-Assist’s APIs are available behind an experimental flag from Chrome 129+ on desktop platforms and Android.